sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 So, let us get started.

+### Disclaimer

+This article is about the math involved in the perceptron and NOT about the code used and written to illustrate these mathematical concepts.
+Although it is not my intention to write such an article, never say never....

 ### Setting some bounds

 A perceptron basically takes some input values, called "features" and represented by the values $x_1, x_2, ... x_n$ in the following formula , multiplies them by some factors called "weights", represented by $w_1, w_2, ... w_n$, takes the sum of these multiplications and depending on the value of this sum outputs another value $o$: